fubar2/toolfactory-galaxy-server/compose/README.md

 res = conn.root.planemo_lint_test(xmlin, collectionpath)
 ```

-The provided rpyc server exposes a single function that runs planemo test and lint on the tool passed as the parameter.
+The provided rpyc server exposes one function that runs planemo test and lint on the tool passed as the parameter.
 It uses a dangerous generic command line
 runner but this dangerous generic function is not exposed to RPC callers directly.
+It also exposes a function used by the ToolFactory to update the
+`..config/tool_conf.xml` after writing the new tool to `tools/TFtools` - things no job running on a normal, secure Galaxy server is allowed to do.

 Planemo is run in the remote container and the outputs from the lint and test proceedures are written to
 export directories and the tool output collection, so they appear in the history in the usual way.